OdielDomanie/clipper-bot/README.md

 # Clipper Bot

-Discord bot that clips on-going youtube livestreams.
+Discord bot that clips on-going youtube and twitch livestreams.

 Clips are un-reencoded and at full resolution.